 Invoice Factoring Process

 The global economic landscape is constantly changing.
-Invoice financing is a flexible and simple alternative financing solution for businesses to attain working capital without needing to borrow money from a traditional lender (e.g., a bank loan).
-When your cash flow is being negatively affected by slow-paying customers or unpaid customer invoices, a receivables factoring company can purchase outstanding invoices from your business for a percentage of the total invoice value to help you get cash flowing again.
-Once the accounts receivable factoring company has collected payment from all of your customers, they will reimburse you the remaining percentage of the invoice value, minus a small factoring fee.
+Invoice financing is a flexible and simple alternative financing solution for businesses to attain working capital without borrowing money from a traditional lender (e.g., a bank loan).
+When your cash flow is being negatively affected by slow-paying customers or unpaid customer invoices, a receivables factoring company can purchase outstanding invoices from your business for a percentage of the total invoice value to help you regain cash flow.
+Once the accounts receivable factoring company has collected payment from all of your customers, they will reimburse you the remaining percentage of the invoice value minus a small factoring fee.

 It’s as easy as 1-2-3: